BrandonGower-Winter/CSC3ChatApp/README.md

 Code 6: creating a group

     format: 6|<group name>|<username1.username2.username3.username4. ...>
-    (all usernameNs shuold be registered)
+    (all usernameNs should be registered)

 Code 7: add a person to a group